Battle of Cirta: Aftermath

 Scipio and Carthage entered into peace negotiations, while Carthage recalled both Hannibal and Mago from Italy.
 The Roman Senate ratified a draft treaty, but because of mistrust and a surge in confidence when Hannibal arrived from Italy, Carthage repudiated it.
 Hannibal was placed in command of another army, formed of his and Mago's veterans from Italy and newly raised troops from Africa, with 80 war elephants but few cavalry.
 The decisive battle of Zama followed in October 202 BC.
 Hannibal was supported by 2,000 Numidian cavalry commanded by a relative of Syphax's, Tychaeus.
 Masinissa fought alongside the Romans with 6,000 infantry and 4,000 cavalry.
 After a prolonged fight the Carthaginian army collapsed.
 Masinissa played an important role in the Roman victory.
 Hannibal was one of the few on the Carthaginian side to escape the field.

 After the Romans had returned to Utica, Scipio received word that a Numidian army under Syphax's son Vermina was marching to Carthage's assistance.
 This was intercepted, surrounded by a Roman force largely made up of cavalry and defeated.
 The number of Numidians involved is not known, but Livy records that more than 16,000 were killed or captured.
 This was the last battle of the Second Punic War.

 Peace

 The peace treaty the Romans subsequently imposed on the Carthaginians stripped them of all of their overseas territories and some of their African ones.
 An indemnity of 10,000 silver talents was to be paid over 50 years.
 Hostages were taken.
 Carthage was forbidden to possess war elephants and its fleet was restricted to 10 warships.
 It was prohibited from waging war outside Africa and in Africa only with Rome's express permission.
-Masinissa was to be recognised as the rular of all of Numidia.
+Masinissa was to be recognised as the ruler of all of Numidia.
 Many senior Carthaginians wanted to reject it, but Hannibal spoke strongly in its favour and it was accepted in spring 201 BC.
 Henceforth it was clear Carthage was politically subordinate to Rome.
 Scipio was awarded a triumph and received the agnomen "Africanus".
 Masinissa established himself as the senior ruler in Numidia.